krober10nd/firedrake/docs/source/download.rst

 website does not have a working SSL by default.
 A working SSL is necessary to securely fetch dependent packages from the internet.
-You can enable SSL with the system Python, but we strongly recommend using the version Python installed via Homebrew instead.
+You can enable SSL with the system Python, but we strongly recommend using a Python version installed via Homebrew instead.

 **MacPorts.**
 Mac OS has multiple competing package managers which sometimes cause